airbusgeo/playground-docs/docs/processing/change_detection.md

 }
 ```

-# Job service
+# Job endpoint

-This service executes the process.
+This endpoint executes the process.

 ## Input data